-A Design and Access Statement must be submitted in support of applications for both outline and full planning permission unless they relate to one of the following:
+A Design and Access Statement must be submitted in support of applications for both outline and full planning permission which is for:

 Applications for listed building consent are also required to be accompanied by a Design and Access Statement.
 In particular, such a statement should address:

 - the special architectural or historic interest of the building

 - the particular physical features of the building that justify its designation as a listed building

 To justify the proposal in a structured way

 A Design and Access Statement is a short report accompanying and supporting a planning and/or listed building consent application that should seek to explain and justify the proposal in a structured way.
 The level of detail required in a Design and Access Statement will depend on the scale and complexity of the application and the length of the statement will vary accordingly.

 The Design and Access Statement should cover both the design principles and concepts that have been applied to the proposed development and how issues relating to access to the development have been dealt with.